gbenroscience/ParserNG/README.md

 This is the part of ParserNG worth losing sleep over, so it goes first.

-### GPU bulk evaluation: CUDA and OpenCL, zero native code
+### GPU bulk evaluation: CUDA and OpenCL, and Metal, zero native code

-One kernel, two backends, your choice of double or genuinely native float32 (not double silently upcast: a lot of consumer GPUs run fp64 at a fraction of their fp32 rate, so faking float32 would defeat the entire point).
+One kernel, three backends, your choice of double or genuinely native float32 (not double silently upcast: a lot of consumer GPUs run fp64 at a fraction of their fp32 rate, so faking float32 would defeat the entire point).
 Auto-detects whichever backend is installed, or you pick explicitly:

 ```java
 MathExpression me = new MathExpression("3*cos(x-2)+ln(3*x^3-5*x-4*tan(x))");